FengWang1991/ETL-Project/README.md

 ## Transform

 Steps:
 * 	Read csv files from previous step into DataFrames
 *	Merged the two DataFrames on game_name
 *	Cleaned the Merged DataFrames by
 *	Drop the NA rows (the rows where Release_date were empty)
 * Reset Index
 	* Formatted the Price columns by using .split() and .replace() to get the regular and discounted price
 	* Renamed Columns for clarity
-  * saved as a new csv file for the load stage
+*  Saved as a new csv file for the load stage

 ## Load